IntelligentSoftwareSystems/Galois/README.md

 - MPICH2 (>= 3.2) if you are interested in building and running distributed system applications in Galois
 - CUDA (>= 8.0) if you want to build distributed hetergeneous applications
-- Cilk
-- Eigen
-- Doxygen for compiling documentation as webpages or latex files.
+- Doxygen (>= 1.8.5) for compiling documentation as webpages or latex files

 Compiling Galois